kurtshuler/proxmox-ubuntu-server/2 - Ubuntu VM Installation within Proxmox.md

 ```diff
 - ⬆ WARNING: Do NOT start the VM until after you do the following Cloud-Init setup steps linked above! ⬆
 ```
-For the steps above, **STOP at the Install Docker step**.
+After the steps above, **STOP at TTeck's "Install Docker" step**.
 We will do that later!

 ## In VM terminal, install files required for iGPU hardware passthrough